MathieuNls/bianca/bianca.md

 We identified three main limitations of our approach, BIANCA, that require further studies.

 BIANCA is designed to work on multiple related systems.
 Applying BIANCA on a single system will most likely be ineffective; it is unlikely to have a large number of similar bugs within the same system.
-For single systems, we recommend the use of statistical models based on process and code metrics for the detection of risky commits such as the ones developed by Kamei et al. and Rolsen et al. [@Kamei2013; @Rosen2015b].
+For single systems, we recommend the use of statistical models based on process and code metrics for the detection of risky commits such as the ones developed by Kamei et al. and Rosen et al. [@Kamei2013; @Rosen2015b].
 A metric-based solution, however, may turn to be ineffective when applied across systems because of the difficulty associated with identifying common thresholds that are applicable to a wide range of systems.

 The second limitation is related to scalability of the approach.
 Because BIANCA operates on multiple systems, we need to build a model that comprises all their commits, which is a time consuming process.
 It took nearly  three months using 48 Amazon Virtual Private Servers running in parallel to build the model for our experiments.